Volume fluctuations and higher order cumulants of the net baryon number: Conclusions

 \section{Conclusions}

 We have studied the influence of volume fluctuations on the properties of cumulants of net charge distributions in heavy ion collisions.
-In particular, we have computed the contribution of volume fluctuations to cumulants of the net baryon number.
+In particular, we have computed the contribution of volume fluctuations to ratios of net-baryon-number cumulants.

 In a heuristic approach we showed explicitly how the corrections due to volume fluctuations arise.
-The expressions, which hold for arbitrary probability distributions, were confirmed and extended in a general formalism, where we employed the cumulant generating functions to obtain a closed form for the cumulants, including volume fluctuations.
+The resulting expressions, which hold for arbitrary probability distributions, were confirmed and extended in a general formalism, where we employed cumulant generating functions to obtain a closed form for the cumulants, including the effect of volume fluctuations.

-We assessed the contribution of volume fluctuations for the kurtosis $R_{4,2}$ as well as for ratios involving higher order cumulants, {\em viz.} $R_{6,2}$ and $R_{8,2}$, in the Polyakov loop extended quark-meson model.
-A non-perturbative treatment of fluctuations was obtained by employing the functional renormalisation group.
-We focused on the structure of the ratios of cumulants in the vicinity to the chiral crossover transition, assuming that the probability distribution of volume fluctuations is approximately Gaussian.
+We assessed the effect of volume fluctuations on the kurtosis $R_{4,2}$ as well as on ratios involving higher order cumulants, {\em viz.} $R_{6,2}$, in the Polyakov loop extended quark-meson model.
+A non-perturbative treatment of fluctuations was obtained by employing the functional renormalization group.
+We focused on the structure of ratios of cumulants near the chiral crossover transition, assuming that the probability distribution of volume fluctuations is approximately symmetric.

 Finally, we showed that phenomenologically relevant ratios of cumulants of the net baryon number are enhanced by volume fluctuations.
-Consequently, for a sufficiently large $v_2$, the negative structure of these ratios, expected in heavy ion collisions owing to the critical chiral dynamics, may be modified significantly by volume fluctuations.
-It follows that fluctuations of conserved charges in heavy ion collisions can provide a robust probe of the chiral phase boundary, if good control of volume fluctuations can be achieved.
+Consequently, the structure of these ratios, may be significantly modified by volume fluctuations.
+Therefore, we conclude that fluctuations of conserved charges in heavy ion collisions can provide robust probes of the chiral phase boundary if a good control of volume fluctuations can be achieved.